Too wasted for some sexy fumbling?

 If you think you might be too drunk to pick up on someone’s signals, then it’s best to pause.

-It’s okay to say that you feel too drunk and need to sober up first, or that they are too drunk and need to sober up first.
-Or that both of you need a time out!
+It’s okay to say that you feel too drunk and need to sober up first.
+Or suggest they sober up.
+Or it may be best if you both take a time out.

-Remember: consent can be withdrawn at any point.
+Remember: anyone can withdraw consent at any point.
 People can say no at any time, even if you are mid-fumbling.
-Especially if you are mid-fumbling.
+Especially if you’re mid-fumbling.

 If someone asks you to stop, then stop immediately.

 More than that, if someone seems unsure, reluctant or silent, then stop and check if they’re okay.